SolaceLabs/solace-integration-guides/docs/_guides/websphere-app-server.md

 ##### Receiving messages from Solace over XA transaction – CMT Sample Code

-The following code is similar to the above "ConsumerMDB" example, but specifies Container-Managed XA Transaction support for inbound messages - see in the `@TransactionManagement` annotation.
+The following code is similar to the basic "ConsumerMDB" example, but specifies Container-Managed XA Transaction support for inbound messages - see in the `@TransactionManagement` annotation.
 In this example, the Message-Driven-Bean (MDB) - 'XAConsumerMDB' is configured such that the EJB container will provision and start an XA transaction prior to calling the onMessage() method and finalize or rollback the transaction when onMessage() exits (Rollback typically occurs when an unchecked exception is caught by the Container).

 ```java
 @TransactionManagement(value = TransactionManagementType.CONTAINER)